 - Depressants: PCP, PCM, PCC, amobarbital, lysergic acid, etc.

-According to the Controlled Substances Act, drugs are classified into one of five schedules based on these considerations:
+According to the Controlled Substances Act, drugs belong in one of five schedules based on these considerations:

 - Potential for abuse